 DNREC will develop the revised regulations in a transparent process with full public input and involvement.
 In order to promote the involvement of stakeholders, including regulated parties, large and small businesses, organized labor, communities, conservation and environmental organizations, regional and local government, and other affected persons, DNREC will work with a Regulatory Advisory Committee.

 This committee will help draft proposed conversion permit regulations.
 It will also support public outreach and engagement efforts.
-Regulatory Advisory Committee members have not yet been selected.

 The initial proposed regulations will be submitted to the DNREC Secretary for review, along with a report summarizing the work of the Regulatory Advisory Committee.
 The Secretary will then publish a final draft of the regulations in the Register of Regulations, along with a date for a public hearing and submission of written comments.